crystallabs/virtualtime/README.md

 - And any minute (since example block always returns true)

 As a more advanced feature, it is also possible to match `VirtualTime`s with other `VirtualTime`s.

+It is also possible to create a VirtualTime with desired settings and then call `step().next` on it to continuously generate `Time`s that satisy the specified requirements/constraints.

-That is documented further below.
+Both of those features are documented further below.

 ## Installation